P

 Why length matters more than complexity?
 We dive deep into the mathematics of combinatorics to explain why 'correcthorsebatterystaple' is stronger than 'Tr0ub4dor&3'.

-• L (Length): How many characters are in the password.
+• L (Length): The total number of characters in your password.

 🔢 Entropy compared (bits)